lois-garcia/lois-garcia/README.md

-- 👋 Hi, I’m @lois-garcia
+- 🤠 Hi, I’m @lois-garcia
 - 👀 I’m interested in security, devops, blockchain and security.
-- ⚡ Fun fact: I have a strong interest in the issues of farmers and ranchers around the world, and have started a small business helping this demographic with their online presence.
+- 🐮 Fun fact: I have a strong interest in the issues faced by independent farmers and ranchers, and have started a small business helping this demographic with their online presence.

 <!---
 lois-garcia/lois-garcia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.